← Back to Research

 If 3.5 Pro ships in the next few weeks and the benchmarks land where I expect, DeepMind is back in the race, close behind the frontier.
 I argued in January that Anthropic was my pick for the top lab of 2026, and a 3.5 Pro this close to the frontier makes that race closer without settling it.
 For the financial side of the same three companies, see our OpenAI and Anthropic forecasts.
 I will grade these against the release.

-Run this forecast yourself by
+About this forecast

-and asking it to refresh the numbers the moment DeepMind ships.
+Run this forecast yourself in the FutureSearch app and ask it to refresh the numbers the moment DeepMind ships.